 Best Men’s Workout Shorts On a Budget

-A lot of the most popular workout shorts for men are far from cost-efficient.
-Who else remembers the days when our workout shorts only cost $30 max?
+Who else remembers the days when our workout shorts only cost $40 max?
 While it makes sense that materials and construction have improved, paying $70+ USD for a pair of workout shorts is certainly not for everyone.

 Below is my favorite pair of budget-friendly workout shorts for men.
-These are shorts that crack $50 USD and are a strong performer across the board in the gym.
+These are shorts that cost under $50 USD and are a strong performer across the board in the gym.

 - Best For: Daily Wear, Classes, Casual Training, and Conditioning